 The Waves Cafe is the University's main dining facility located on the first floor of the Tyler Campus Center.
-The Waves Cafe features four entree stations serving freshly prepared items including vegan and vegetarian entrees, a salad bar, made-to-order sandwiches, bakery items, a cereal bar, and a choice of gourmet soups and desserts.
+The Waves Cafe features four entree stations serving freshly prepared items including vegan and vegetarian entrees, a salad bar, bakery items, a cereal bar, and a choice of gourmet soups and desserts.